crossplane/crossplane/docs/concepts/managed-resources.md

 configuration in the UI of the provider, like AWS Console, Crossplane will change it back to what's given under `spec`.

+#### Connection Details

+Some Crossplane resources support writing connection details - things like URLs, usernames, endpoints, and passwords to a Kubernetes `Secret`.
+You can specify the secret to write by setting the `spec.writeConnectionSecretToRef` field.
+Note that while all managed resources have a `writeConnectionSecretToRef` field, not all managed resources actually have connection details to write - many will write an empty `Secret`.

+> Which managed resources have connection details and what connection details
+> they have is currently undocumented.
+This is tracked in
+> [this issue][issue-1143].

 #### Immutable Properties

 There are configuration parameters in external resources that cloud providers do